truust-io/docs.truust.io/content/payment-flows.md

 **Note about fees**:

 Remember, **fees are not mandatory on every order** and you can perform the default split without any commissions applied.
-In this case, the complete payin amount will be transfered as a payout amount.
+In this case, the total payin amount will be transfered as a payout amount.

 This condition is valid to every movement listed on the [wallet payments](/payment-flows#walletpayments).